IntensiveCoLearning/english_2nd/qiaopengjun&Ronaldskp.md

 and I'm all out of bubblegum

 listen and write
-screet life just live
+secret life just live

 ### 2024.10.14

-笔记内容
+please say that again

+wash your face
+brush your teeth
+look at yourself in a mirror

+The secret of life is just to live every moment

+listen and write
+another

 ### 2024.10.15